mdn/curriculum/curriculum/2-core/8-design-for-developers.md

 Learning outcomes:

-- Understand that everything we do is for the user
+- Understand that everything we do is for the user.

-- Intro to user research/testing, and user requirements
+- Intro to user research/testing, and user requirements.

 - Design for accessibility — consider the target audience and what additional needs they may have.
-Design for those from the very start
+Design for those from the very start.

 - Understand what design patterns are, and the common patterns used on the web, for example:

-  - Dark mode
+  - Dark mode.

-  - Breadcrumbs
+  - Breadcrumbs.

-  - Cards
+  - Cards.

-  - Deferred/Lazy registration
+  - Deferred/Lazy registration.

-  - Infinite scroll
+  - Infinite scroll.

-  - Modal dialogs
+  - Modal dialogs.

-  - Progressive disclosure
+  - Progressive disclosure.

-  - Progress indication on forms/registration/setup
+  - Progress indication on forms/registration/setup.

-  - Shopping cart
+  - Shopping cart.

 Resources: